nicdu40/remove-dev-fee-mining-software-/README.md

 compatible with eth, etc , ...

-Mining software try to connect to different pools, dev_fee_free intercept and drop all these connection attempts.
+Mining software tries to connect to different pools, dev_fee_free intercept and drop all these connection attempts.

 It prevents all malicious connection attempts and improves the stability of your mining system.

-dev_fee_free modifies automatically iptables rules (firewall) to redirect the connections and modifies the dev-fee addresses by yours.
+dev_fee_free automatically modifies iptables rules (firewall) to redirect the connections and modifies the dev-fee addresses by yours.

-You have just to run the command: **sudo ./dev_fee_free "pool_server" "YOUR WALLET ADRESS"**
+You have just to run the command: **sudo ./dev_fee_free "pool_server" "YOUR WALLET ADDRESS"**

-If you mine on different currencies, please open another instance and modifiy your mining pool address and you mining address (see example).
+If you mine on different currencies, please open another instance and modify your mining pool address and your mining address (see example).

-If you press Ctrl+c to stop the prosses,or reboot, it will restore your original iptables rules.
+If you press Ctrl+c to stop the prosses, or reboot, it will restore your original iptables rules.

-You cann add '.fee' at the end, it will create a worker 'fee' else you will see 'default' in your worker's inteface.
+You cann add '.fee' at the end, it will create a worker 'fee' else you will see 'default' in your worker's interface.

 Examples: